 U.S. Relations With Botswana

-The United States considers Botswana an excellent partner and an advocate of and model for stability in Africa.
-In its 52 years since independence, Botswana has consistently maintained a democratic government, responsibly managed its natural resources, and invested in its people and infrastructure.
+Botswana has consistently maintained a democratic government, responsibly managed its natural resources, and invested in its people and infrastructure.
 The bilateral relationship is strong and grounded in a shared commitment to democracy, good governance, and human rights.
-The United States and Botswana also share an interest in ensuring Botswana's continued success by deepening economic diversification and promoting regional economic growth and development.
-Top priorities for U.S. involvement in Botswana include: our shared commitment to combating HIV and AIDS; the promotion of human rights and liberties for all inhabitants; the country’s economic diversification; cooperation with the Botswana Defence Force (BDF) – one of the most professional militaries on the continent; and support for Botswana’s conservation strategy, particularly its efforts to combat wildlife trafficking.
+The U.S. and Botswana also share an interest in ensuring Botswana's continued success by deepening economic diversification and promoting regional economic growth and development.

 U.S. Assistance to Botswana

 U.S. assistance seeks to expand connections with Botswana's military leaders through various military education and training programs.
-Programs support Botswana's interest in strengthening both domestic and regional civil-military and military-to-military relations, while improving the country's capacity to participate meaningfully in peacekeeping and humanitarian operations, including within the Southern African Development Community (SADC) and throughout Africa.
-The United States sponsors BDF officers and noncommissioned officers attending courses at U.S. professional military education institutions and participating in tailored professional development courses.
-These courses reinforce democratic principles by teaching the role of the military in a democracy, the centrality of human rights, and the rule of law.
-Botswana partners with North Carolina in the National Guard State Partnership Program.
+Programs support Botswana's interest in strengthening both domestic and regional civil-military and military-to-military relations, while improving the country's capacity to participate meaningfully in peacekeeping and humanitarian operations, including within the Southern African Development Community and throughout Africa.

 Bilateral Economic Relations